-10.2.
-If you suspect a child or young person is at risk of harm
+11.2.
+If you are not sure but you suspect a child is at risk of harm

-There will be occasions when you suspect that a child may be at serious risk, but you have no
+There will be occasions when you suspect that a child may be at risk, but you have no 'real' evidence.

-'real' evidence.
 The child's behaviour may have changed, or you may have noticed other physical but inconclusive signs.
 In these circumstances, you should try to give the child the opportunity to talk.
 The signs you have noticed may be due to a variety of factors and it is fine to ask the child if they are alright or if you can help in any way.

-Use the 'Reporting a Concern' (see Appendix A) to record these early concerns.
+Use the Reporting a Concern form Appendix A to record these early concerns.
 If the child does begin to reveal that they are being harmed you should follow the advice in the section 'If a child discloses information to you'.